 Informal approaches include discussions, group work, practical activities and role plays, and are usually learner-centred, known as andragogy.
 These approaches let you see what has been learnt and you can ask questions to check knowledge and understanding.

 Whenever possible, it’s best to use a mixture of the two and vary the activities used and the time spent on each.
 This will ensure that all learners are included and can participate, and will enable you to assess that learning is taking place.
+See the resources towards the end of this page for a table of teaching and learning approaches and activities.

 Teaching and learning should not be in isolation from the assessment process.
 You can check that learning is taking place each time you are with your learners.
 This can simply be done by observing practice or asking questions.Ideally, sessions should have a beginning, middle and ending.
 Think of this as the introduction, development and conclusion.
+You will also need to create and/or use relevant resources to bring your subject to life (see the resources towards the end of this page for a table of resources to use for teaching and learning).

 When commencing a session, if you are unsure